 Exceptions to scoring: A competitor coming upon an accident is required to stop and render aid if necessary (e.g. in case of injury.)
 After rendering aid, the competitor should record the mileage in the section, and the time when they stopped as well as the time they restarted, and give a written declaration of this to a rally official or the event steward.
 Scoring adjustments will be made in such cases, and the crew should not try to regain the lost time until they reach a sufficiently long break (e.g. gas stop.)
-Declarations of time lost will also be considered for organizers' errors that make official time unattainable and other discretionary safety concerns.
+Declarations of time lost will also be considered for organizers' errors, which make official time unattainable and other discretionary safety concerns.
 In the case where a competitor is stuck, but not injured or in any danger, they should wave rally traffic past and await the assistance of the sweep truck.

-Awards and Classes: Trophies will be awarded, for overall position and according to the classes laid out for the BC region rally championship:
+Awards and Classes:

+Trophies will be awarded, for overall position and according to the classes laid out for the BC region rally championship:

 Paper: No calculators, rally tables or accessory odometers.
 Calculator: Accessory odometers, non-programmable calculating devices that are not driven by a wheel.
 Unlimited: Unlimited equipment.

-Novice: neither team member having entered more than 3 TSD rallies prior to the start of the competition year and navigation equipment to conform to calculator class.
+Novice: Neither team member having entered more than 3 TSD rallies prior to the start of the competition year and navigation equipment to conform to calculator class.
+Historic: Vehicles manufactured more than 25 years prior to December 31 of the year proceeding the current competition season.
+Navigational equipment is Unlimited.

-Historic: Vehicles manufactured prior to January 1, 1974 as per the date stated on the vehicle registration.
-Navigation equipment must conform to Calculator class.
-In addition to the BC championship classes, an award will be given for

-Historic Equipped: Vehicles manufactured prior to January 1, 1974 as per the date stated on the vehicle registration.
-Navigation equipment is unlimited.
-Historic Equipped entries will be scored in the BC championship as unlimited.